DataDog/ansible-datadog/README.md

 **Notes:**

 - Downgrades are not supported for Windows platforms.
+On CentOS it requires Ansible 2.4+

 ## Playbooks